Sherzod Karimov

-Sherzod Karimov (Шерзод Каримов, born 26 January 1989) is an Uzbekistan footballer currently playing for Surkhon Termez as a midfielder.
+Sherzod Karimov (Шерзод Каримов, born 26 January 1989) is an Uzbekistani footballer currently playing for Surkhon Termez as a midfielder.

 Career

 Karimov has played for Shaykhontohur Toshkent, Qizilqum Zarafshon and currently Pakhtako]. he scored an important goal for Pakhtakor in the opening 2011 Asian Champions League group game against Al-Nassr of Saudi Arabia.
 The game finished 2-2.

 He moved to the Chinese Super League side Qingdao Jonoon on a one-year loan deal on 28 February 2013.
 However, he failed to establish himself within the team and played six league matches (146 minutes in total, all coming on as a substitute) for Qingdao.
 On 22 May 2013, he scored a goal in the third round of 2013 Chinese FA Cup when Qingdao Jonoon beat second-tier club Harbin Yiteng 5–2.
 He returned to Pakhtakor Tashkent in June 2013.

 International career

 Karimov has represented Uzbekistan at four international levels, U-19, U-20, U-23 and senior team.